creare-com/pydem/Docker/pydem_basic_user_guide.md

 * Download the pyDEM repository `pydem.zip` and unzip the folder into a directory where your unprocessed terrain data lives

 * To setup the pyDEM container, we will need to build the image using the Dockerfile.
 Build the docker file using this command in the command line: `docker build -t pydem_app .`
-  * If you do not have an Ironbank account, the docker build command will fail.
-Go into the Dockerfile and comment the first line that starts with "FROM".
-Uncomment this line `FROM python:3.10-slim` and try again.

 * A Docker image should now be created called pyDEM_app.
 It will have pyDEM installed as well as ipython.

 ## Creating a Container